• Archives

 Share on FacebookShare on Twitter

-“The system uses terahertz radiation, the band of electromagnetic radiation between microwaves and infrared light, which has several advantages over other types of waves that can penetrate surfaces, such as X-rays or sound waves.
-Terahertz radiation has been widely researched for use in security screening, because different chemicals absorb different frequencies of terahertz radiation to different degrees, yielding a distinctive frequency signature for each.
-By the same token, terahertz frequency profiles can distinguish between ink and blank paper, in a way that X-rays can’t.”
+At the heart of this system is the use of terahertz radiation, the band of electromagnetic radiation nestled between microwaves and infrared light.
+Terahertz radiation holds several advantages over other types of waves that can penetrate surfaces, such as X-rays or sound waves.
+Crucially, terahertz frequency profiles can distinguish between ink and blank paper, a feat that X-rays simply can’t achieve.

-Team members on this project include; Barmak Heshmat, Ramesh Raskar, and Albert Redo Sanchez all MIT based while Justin Romberg and Alireza Aghasi are from Georgia Tech.
+The inspiring team behind this revolutionary project includes Barmak Heshmat, Ramesh Raskar, and Albert Redo Sanchez, all based out of MIT, while Justin Romberg and Alireza Aghasi contributed from Georgia Tech.

 Related Posts: